Updated date: 07th September 2022

 - It is open for the students who have graduated with a bachelor’s from ETH Zurich, too.

 Apart from these, there are many public and University-funded scholarships to study at Universities in Switzerland for international students.
-With the right research and execution, you can be the one to study in Switzerland for free, in a top-ranked Swiss University.
+With the right research and execution, you can make a smooth way to finance your cost of studying in Swizteraland.
 Do not forget to check: Scholarships in Switzerland

 5. Look for Scholarships offered by your country